tsarn/pygon/README.md

 # Pygon

 Pygon is a console application designed to make it easier to prepare programming contests.
-It addressed some gripes I (and many others apparently) have with [Polygon](https://polygon.codeforces.com).
+It addresses some gripes I (and many others apparently) have with [Polygon](https://polygon.codeforces.com).
 Note, that Pygon isn't related to Polygon in any way.

 ## Requirements